 We’re often asked whether or not an overdraft will impact the chances of getting a mortgage.
 In short, simply having an overdraft will rarely affect your mortgage, but the way you use your overdraft certainly can.

-We’ll explain everything you need to know about overdrafts and mortgages in this guide.
+This guide explains everything you need to know about overdrafts and mortgages.
 If you’re unsure about whether you should apply due to having used your overdraft recently, you can speak to a specialist.

 Applying for a mortgage with an overdraft can be very simple if you’ve never or rarely used the facility.
 Problems typically arise when you’ve used your overdraft recently or tend to use it often.

 When mortgage lenders assess your application, they’ll determine how dependent you are on your overdraft.
-If you constantly use overdraft facilities and have a number of open overdrafts with several banks, this can cause lenders to decline you.
+If you constantly use overdraft facilities and have a number of open overdrafts with several banks, lenders may decline you.

 If you’re financially stable, then your overdraft will perhaps be rarely used.
 That being said, if you constantly use your overdraft facility, it can suggest that your finances are under pressure.
-This is often why lenders are cautious approving mortgages to applicants that constantly use their overdraft.
-Nonetheless, there are lenders that may still consider you, even if you dip into your overdraft often.
+This is often why lenders are cautious about approving mortgages to applicants who constantly use their overdrafts.
+That being said, there are lenders that may still consider you, even if you dip into your overdraft often.

-Should I clear my overdraft before I apply?
+Should I clear my overdraft before I apply for a mortgage?

 Lenders will usually assess your overdraft in two ways.
 For instance, underwriters will look at your overdraft limit and the frequency at which you use it.
 Both can cause certain implications during your assessment.